kube-reporting/metering-operator/Documentation/olm-install.md

 # Installing Metering using Operator Lifecycle Manager (OLM)

-Currently, installing Metering via OLM is only supported on OpenShift 4.x from the OpenShift Marketplace.
+Currently, installing Metering via OLM is only supported on OpenShift 4.2 and newer from the OpenShift Marketplace.
 If you want to install Metering into a non-OpenShift Kubernetes cluster, use the [manual installation documentation][manual-install].

 This procedure covers: